Mandjou Keita: Club

 Keita began his professional career in Malaysia with Perak, making his debut on 12 September 2004 against PKNS FC.
 He impressed Perak FA's fans so much that he was carried off the pitch by two jubilant fans after the match He went on to play a key role in Perak FA's Malaysian FA Cup winning team, which led to his contract being renewed for the 2005 season.

 Keita won the Golden Boot award for the 2006 season, scoring 17 goals.
 He was one of the three nominees for the Favourite Import Player award in the inaugural Malaysian football awards but he did not win.

-He was linked with a move away from the club to Indonesian team Persija Jakarta in 2007, but did not let those rumours affect his on-pitch performance, and ended up Perak's top scorer once again for the 2006/2007 season.
+Keita was linked with a move away from the club to Indonesian team Persija Jakarta in 2007, but did not let those rumours affect his on-pitch performance, and ended up Perak's top scorer once again for the 2006/2007 season.

-Keita was released from his contract at the end of the 2007 season due to "family issues", and after attending trials with French side FC Lorient. signed with Bruneian side Brunei DPMM FC, and played one season for them in the Singaporean S. League.
+Keita was released from his contract at the end of the 2007 season due to "family issues", and after attending trials with French side FC Lorient, signed with Bruneian side DPMM FC in the 2007 close season.
+He played only one competitive game for DPMM which was in the 2008 Singapore Cup against Woodlands Wellington in a 1–0 loss, before being released due to DPMM's expulsion from the Malaysia Super League.

 In January 2009, Keita signed with Portland Timbers in the USL First Division.
 Keita's preferred playing position is as a striker, but he can also operate in midfield behind the front two.

 Following the 2009 USL-1 season, Portland loaned Keita to Salgaocar S.C. of the Indian I-League.
 Keita returned to Portland in April, 2010.

 After returning to the Timbers from loan, Keita failed to find his form in the 2010 season.
 Keita appeared in 10 league games and scored just one goal.
 On 1 September, Keita was transferred to Indian club Pune.